-No harm gamifying a bit, and besides, it's fun to be a supervillain.
+No harm gamifying a bit, and besides – being a supervillain is fun.

-As a non-human dude and designer, he is mostly self-taught, with some formal training, strongly passionate about:
+As a non-human dude and designer, W is mostly self-taught, with some formal training, strongly passionate about:

 He likes hyphens, deep thinking, eastern philosophy and religion, electronic music, computers...
 Not a coffee aficionado, but lovin' it keto.